 Ganglion cysts are the most common soft tissue masses of the wrist and hand, accounting for 60-70% of all hand and wrist masses.
 These benign, fluid-filled lesions arise from joint capsules, tendon sheaths, or ligaments, with the most common location being the dorsal wrist originating from the scapholunate ligament.
 Volar wrist ganglia typically arise from the radiocarpal or scaphotrapezial joint.
 MRI is the gold standard for confirming the diagnosis, mapping the cyst stalk to its origin, evaluating the relationship to adjacent neurovascular structures, and ruling out other soft tissue masses.
 Our AI consortium analyzes wrist imaging to characterize cystic lesions and identify their anatomical origin.

-An occult ganglion is a small cyst that causes wrist pain but is too deep or too small to be felt on physical examination.
-These are a common cause of unexplained dorsal wrist pain in young adults and can only be detected with MRI or ultrasound.
-Once identified, occult ganglia can be treated with aspiration or arthroscopic excision.
-Our AI is trained to detect even small occult cysts that may be overlooked.
+An occult ganglion is a small intrarticular or periligamentous cyst that causes dorsal wrist pain without a palpable external mass.
+These are a common cause of unexplained wrist pain in young adults and athletes, particularly originating from the scapholunate ligament or the dorsal capsule.
+Occult ganglia are invisible on physical examination and radiographs and can only be detected with MRI or high-resolution ultrasound.
+Confirming the diagnosis is important because it guides targeted treatment with aspiration or arthroscopic excision of the stalk and eliminates the need for extensive diagnostic workup for other wrist pathology.
+Our AI is trained to identify even small periligamentous cysts that may be overlooked.

 Upload & AnalyzeMedical Disclaimer: This page is for informational and educational purposes only.
 It does not constitute medical advice, diagnosis, or treatment.
 AI-generated analysis may contain errors.
 Always consult a qualified healthcare professional for medical decisions.
 Full Disclaimer